-Each year the Moosehead Historical Society entertains and educates hundreds of visitors from as far away as Alaska and Europe.
+Each year the Moosehead Historical Society & Museums entertain and educate thousands of visitors from around the globe.

-The property upon which the gracious Victorian-era mansion, the carriage house, and barn are situated was bequeathed to the Historical Society by Julia and Philip Sheridan to commemorate the economic, social, and cultural history of the region.
+The Eveleth-Crafts-Sheridan House showcases the 1890s era mansion, the carriage house, and barn, bequeathed to the Moosehead Historical Society by Julia and Philip Crafts Sheridan to commemorate the economic, social, and cultural heritage of the region.

-Built in the early 1890s, the house and grounds were once part of the old Moosehead Inn property.
+Built in the early 1890s, the house and grounds were once part of the old Moosehead Inn property, also owned by the Crafts.
 The spectacular landscaping, particularly the sunken garden, became a showcase for residential horticulture in the early 20th century.

-We offer an historical overview of the region’s towns, the hotels and sporting camps, the lumbering industry, the steamboats on Moosehead Lake, and, most importantly, the people who settled and developed the region.
+We offer an historical overview of the region’s communities, the hotels and sporting camps, the lumbering industry, the steamboats on Moosehead Lake, and the people who live here in the region, past and present.

-Many of our visitors confess they were unaware of, and often amazed by, everything the Society has to offer.
-Not only are guided tours offered during the summer months, a wide variety of other services including research, genealogy records, cemetery records, photocopying of paper ephemera, and scanning of photographs are available.
+Not only are guided tours offered during the summer months, but also a wide variety of other services, including research, genealogy records, cemetery records, copies of paper ephemera, and scanning of photographs are available.